 A classic summer side gets a fun makeover!
 This creamy chipotle potato salad is bursting with flavor and is sure to add some pizazz to your summer barbecue!

-It’s a really simple recipe, but packs a big punch in the flavor department.
-Chipotle peppers combine with orange juice, lime juice, garlic, mustard, sugar, and mayo for the best potato salad dressing ever.
-Toss it with cooked potatoes, celery, red onion, and some fresh herbs and you’re good to go!
+This is a really simple recipe, but packs a big punch in the flavor department.
+Chipotle peppers combine with orange juice, lime juice, garlic, mustard, and mayo for the best potato salad dressing ever.
+Toss it with cooked potatoes, celery, red bell pepper, red onion, and some fresh herbs and you’re good to go!
 It’s full of flavor and texture and can be made completely ahead, which makes it perfect for summer.

 I’ve served this with cilantro lime grilled chicken and burgers – it paired perfectly with both.
-I also think it would be a fun side for tacos!
+I also think it would be a fun side for grilled chicken tacos!
+Mmmmm.

 If you’re worried about the heat from the chipotle peppers, start with 1 and and taste the dressing.
-If it’s too much you can add a little more sugar to balance out the heat.
-I used 2 peppers in mine and found it the perfect balance of sweet and heat.
+If it’s too much you can add a little sugar to balance out the heat.
+I’ve used 1 large pepper before and also 2 smaller peppers and found it to be the perfect amount of heat.

 - 1-2 Chipotle Peppers in Adobo*